RobertAndion/DiscordMusicBot/README.md

-# Currently Borked due to API Update.
-See Issue #7

 # DiscordMusicBotNode
 This is a new project undertaken by myself and Bianca, it is in the very early development stage.
 If you come across some issues feel free to post them in the issues.